 GRBOOT is a flight system software suite targeting LEON based systems.
 The purpose of the boot SW is to provide initialization, self-test and application loading functionality to payload and on-board computers.

 GRBOOT is an implementation of the ESA requirements document SAVOIR Flight Computer Initialisation Sequence (SAVOIR-GS-002).
-The software is developed in accordance with European Space Agency software engineering standards ECSS-E-ST-40C and ECSS-Q-ST-80C, software criticality category B.
+The software is developed in accordance with European Space Agency software engineering standards ECSS-E-ST-40C and ECSS-Q-ST-80C, tailored software criticality category B.

 GRBOOT is divided into four main parts; initialization, self-tests, standby extension point and application loader.
 The application loader selects one out of two application images to load, verify and start with optional one of the images as fall back.
 An interface is provided for users to integrate a custom standby application for low-level maintenance operations before the application loader is executed.

 Currently GR740 and GR712RC devices are supported and the SW architecture allows additional systems to be added.
 System specific components are configured and built based on chip, board and mission configuration.

 Ports are available for the GR-CPCI-GR740 and GR712RC development boards, and UT700.
 Boot memory options include parallel PROM, flash and similar.
 Application images can be loaded from memory mapped memory (PROM, FLASH, MRAM, etc) or from SPI flash memory.
 Several main memory options are possible.

 Standby extension point